csc-training/csc-env-eff/part-2/workflows/tune-performance.md

 - your account belongs to a project [that has access to the Mahti service](https://docs.csc.fi/accounts/how-to-add-service-access-for-project/).

 ☝🏻 This exercise can in principle also be completed using Puhti.
-In this case, you need to edit the batch script settings below accordingly (e.g. partition), and note that Puhti has 40 CPU cores per node, not 128.
-Read more about [available batch job partitions on Puhti](https://docs.csc.fi/computing/running/batch-job-partitions/#puhti-partitions).
+In this case, you need to edit the batch script settings below accordingly (e.g. partition, runtime limit), and note that Puhti has 40 CPU cores per node, not 128.
+Read more about
+[available batch job partitions on Puhti](https://docs.csc.fi/computing/running/batch-job-partitions/#puhti-partitions).

 ## Overview